-When you’re in a healthy relationship, everything just kind of works.
-Sure, there are bumps in the road, but you generally make decisions together, openly discuss any problems that arise, and genuinely enjoy each other’s company.
+In a healthy relationship, everything just kind of works.
+Sure, you might disagree from time to time or come upon other bumps in the road, but you generally make decisions together, openly discuss any problems that arise, and genuinely enjoy each other’s company.

 Depending on the nature of the relationship, signs of toxicity can be subtle or highly obvious, explains Carla Marie Manly, PhD, author of “Joy from Fear.”

-If you’re in a toxic relationship, you may recognize some of these signs in yourself, your partner, or the relationship itself.
+When you’re in a toxic relationship, you might not always find it easy to notice the red flags popping up.
+All the same, you could notice some of these signs in yourself, your partner, or the relationship itself.

 Lack of support